anagrambuild/swig-sdk-dapp-examples/apps/in-app-wallet-example/README.md

 # Para Swig UI

 This is an example of how to use swig with Para's embedded wallet solution.
-The example is currently on localnet.
-We are working on implementing the examples on devnet as well.
-We will update this guide as we make progress.
+The example is currently on localnet and devnet, but there are issues with the airdrop limits in devnet.
+We are working on a solution and will update this as we make progress

 ## Prerequisites